awwit/vscode-typed-css-modules/README.md

 # if you need scss
 npm install node-sass

-# if you need sylus
+# if you need stylus
 npm install stylus
 ```